AmCham Major Industry Briefing Series

 - Rob Sharp, Group Executive, Virgin Australia Airlines

 - Gert-Jan de Graaff, Chief Executive Officer, Brisbane Airport Corporation

 - Hon Kate Jones MP, Minister for Innovation and Tourism Industry Development and Minister for the Commonwealth Games

-- Brett Fraser, Chief Executive Officer, Brisbane Marketing
+- Rob Nelson, Chief Operating Officer, Brisbane Marketing

 Australia is the tenth largest tourism market in the world and a major destination for business investment.
 Located in the world’s strongest tourism region and largest aviation market, Australia offers a secure and stable environment for tourism investors.

 World-class destinations - with 5 of Australia's 11 World Natural Heritage areas and many national parks and forests, Queensland is one of the world's most beautiful destinations

 Growing tourism demand - with an increase in direct flights and airline seat capacity from Europe, the United States and Asia.
 China is Queensland's fastest growing inbound tourism market in visitor numbers and expenditure